 How can I find out what’s being discussed at meetings?

 The City will share summaries and key points from each meeting on its website, social media, through email.
-You can sign up for email updates and learn about other ways to participate here.
+You can sign up for email updates here.

 How will the recommendations from the Assembly be used?